SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 ### Service Marketplace

 As part of the CAP Sandbox, we have included the [Minibroker](https://github.com/kubernetes-sigs/minibroker) to give access to a few different databases.
-Your account should have access to create up to 5 services.
+The [quota](https://docs.cloudfoundry.org/adminguide/quota-plans.html) associated to your sandbox account should allow you to create up to 5 services.
 You can create a MariaDB, Postgres, Redis, or MongoDB database for developer use easily.

-We can look at the services provided by running:
+We can look at the available services by running:
 ```bash
 cf marketplace
 ```